dmenne/gastempt/README.md

 A package and a Shiny web application to create simulated gastric emptying data, and to analyze gastric emptying from clinical studies using a population fit with R and package nlme.
 Stan-based (http://mc-stan.org/) Bayesian fits that can handle critical cases are included and will be extended in future.

-> Part of the work has been supported by section GI MRT, Klinik für Gastroenterologie und Hepatologie, Universitätsspital Zürich; we thank Prof. Werner Schwizer and Dr. Andreas Steingötter for their contributions.
+Part of the work has been supported by section GI MRT, Klinik für Gastroenterologie und Hepatologie, Universitätsspital Zürich; thanks to Werner Schwizer and Andreas Steingötter for their contributions.

 ### Download
-The package is available from [github](https://github.com/dmenne/gastempt), [documentation](https://dmenne.github.io/gastempt/).
+The package is available from github, [source](https://github.com/dmenne/gastempt), [documentation](https://dmenne.github.io/gastempt/).
 To install, use:

 ```
 devtools::install_github("dmenne/gastempt")